rpldy/react-uploady/packages/uploader/README.md

 It will handle the processing and send the files to be uploaded to the server.
 Uploader fires Batch & BatchItem lifecycle [events](#events) that can be listened to as well cancel uploads dynamically.

+_If you're looking to integrate file upload with your React app, you'd probably want to head over to the [@rpldy/uploady README](../ui/uploady).

 ## Installation

 ```shell